eclab/edisyn/README.md

 ### The Editor Pane

 The editor pane should be self-explanatory.
 There are four tabs which together cover all of the parameters of the synthesizer.
-The first tab, *Oscillators and Filters*, also contains an area called *Waldorf Blofeld* which lets you set the patch name and category, bank, number, and Blofeld ID.
-The bank, number, and ID are mostly for saving out to sysex files: whenever you upload or download patch to/from the Blofeld, you'll be prompted to revise those if necessary.
+The first tab, *Oscillators and Filters*, also contains an area called *Waldorf Blofeld* (or some other synth) which lets you set the patch name and category, bank, number, and Device ID.
+The bank, number, and ID are mostly for saving out to sysex files: whenever you upload or download patch to/from the synth, you'll be prompted to revise those if necessary.

 ### The File Menu

-* *New* creates a new editor pane, set to the default (the Blofeld's Init patch setting).
+* *New* creates a new editor pane, set to the default (the synth's Init patch setting).
 Note that only the frontmost editor pane will receive MIDI.
 So if you for some reason set up both editor panes with the same interface, then request MIDI from one pane, then quickly switch to the other pane, you could in theory get the MIDI sent to the other pane.
 So don't do that.